 6) Adhering to Harsh Rules

-While sleep training can be a lot of things, now you know what it is and what it is not.
-If you have any questions about common sleep training misconceptions, post them in the comments and I’ll answer your questions in a future blog post.
+While sleep training can be a lot of things, now you know what it is, and what it is not.
+If you have any questions about common sleep training myths, post them in the comments and I’ll answer your questions in a future blog post.